 ETIAS has multiple benefits for EU nationals and tourists alike.
 Once it is fully operational at the end of 2022, a 6-month grace period will begin.

-The ETIAS information will be printed on a leaflet to raise awareness and help travelers prepare for their upcoming trip to Europe.
+The ETIAS information will be printed on a leaflet to raise awareness and help travellers prepare for their upcoming trip to Europe.

-Although the travel authorization will be available for eligible citizens during this timeframe, it is expected to be optional.
+Although the travel authorisation will be available for eligible citizens during this timeframe, it is expected to be optional.

 Official European Commission sources have confirmed that a second grace period may be considered once the first 6 months of ETIAS conclude.

 Once the grace period for ETIAS runs out, the visa waiver will become an obligatory entry document for all 26 countries that comprise the Schengen Area.

 Travellers from currently visa-exempt countries will have to fill out an online application before their departure towards Europe.
 Once approved, the ETIAS will be sent to the applicant by email and remain electronically linked to their passport.

 The ETIAS visa waiver for Europe will be mandatory for third-country nationals from visa liberalisation countries visiting Schengen for short trips of up to 90 days.